-Expected consequences of worsening severe water shortages in Quebec (CASCADES project - Phase 2) - Study case
+Expected consequences of worsening severe water shortages in Quebec (CASCADES) Phase 2 - Regional stories

 The second phase of this project will begin to document the chain of consequences of water scarcity on a provincial scale, in terms of the cascading effects on the well-being of human populations and ecosystems.